AdamWonia/adaptive-model-predicitive-control-matlab/README.md

 ## Launch

+To run the program, please run the Matlab environment and open the **aMPC_parameters.m** file.
+After that click on the Run button.
+Next run the Simulink toolbox and open **aMPC_simulink_model.slx** file.
+Click Run button to start the simulation.
+On the scope you can see some charts...
+TO DO

- - how to lauch the program and how to use it
+How to lauch the program and how to use it

 ## Summary